TelemetryWorks/irig106-timecodes/SECURITY.md

 ### 3.2 Supply Chain Integrity
 - CycloneDX SBOM generation for each release
+- Automated, scripted builds executed in GitHub Actions (SLSA Level 1)
-- Provenance metadata for builds (SLSA-aligned where feasible)
+- Provenance metadata generated and published for each release
 - Reproducible or deterministic builds where supported
-- Pinned and reviewed toolchain versions
+- Pinned and reviewed toolchain versions (`rust-toolchain.toml`)
-- Pinned direct dependencies and regular audit of transitive dependencies
+- Pinned direct dependencies with regular audit of transitive ones
-- Mandatory review on all dependency bumps (automated PRs allowed but not auto-merged)
+- Mandatory review on dependency changes (automated PRs allowed, not auto-merged)

 ### 3.3 Release Security
 - Cryptographically signed release artifacts using trusted keys or Sigstore
-- Published checksums for every build output
+- Published checksums for all artifacts
+- Provenance attestation made available per release
-- Verification steps in CI before publishing
+- Verification steps in CI prior to publishing

 ### 3.4 CI and Infrastructure Controls
 - Least-privilege tokens and short-lived credentials for all CI workflows
-- Immutable build environments or pinned containers
+- Immutable or pinned CI build environments
-- Protection rules on main branches with required status checks
+- Branch protection rules enforced on main branches
-- Enforcement of signed commits for maintainers (optional for contributors, but encouraged)
+- Signed commits required for maintainers (encouraged for contributors)

 ## 4. Incident Response Process